Florida Supreme Court Reviews Judicial Misconduct Case Against Judge Allen

 For the full story, click here.

-3 Responses to “Florida Supreme Court Reviews Judicial Misconduct Case Against Judge Allen”
+3 thoughts on “Florida Supreme Court Reviews Judicial Misconduct Case Against Judge Allen”

 And since we’re on the subject of judicial misconduct, just what IS the exact purpose of state judicial inquiry or qualifications commissions?
 I have to admit I’m more than a little confused.
 Until recently, I had labored under the illusion that such commissions were to inquire and review reports of judicial misconduct, whether they were sent by lawyers, fellow judges, or just average citizens.
 But it seems that some reports just don’t merit any investigation at all, unless they meet certain “criteria.”
 What that criteria is seems to vary with the person doing the reviewing.